2nd Floor, Opp. China Town Cafe, Abdali Road, Multan

 • Avoiding extended sitting or standing helps to refrain blood from pooling, so try not to remain in one place for too long.

-Why Choose Dot Clinics?
+Why Choose Dot Clinics For Varicocele Treatment?

 • Advanced diagnostics and proven treatments focused on you and your needs are instigated by our experienced urologists.
 From the very first visit to that very last follow-up, our friendly and attentive staff is simply there for you, listening, guiding, and ensuring that your entire medical history receives due care.
 We consider the whole scenario, not only the symptoms.
 Our strategy combines medical knowledge with lifestyle advice to assist you in achieving long-term wellness rather than only short relief.
 Your medical data remains private and always handled respectfully.